DETAILED ACTION

 Claims 13-16 have also been considered for subject-matter eligibility.
 However, these claims fail to recite patent-eligible subject matter for the following reasons:

-Claim 13 recites an additional element of storing the off-chain token ID based on issuing the off-chain token ID in the token vault based on issuing the off-chain ID.
-This additional element simple recites storing data in a storage.
+Claim 13 recites an additional element of storing, by the token processing server, the off-chain token ID in the token vault based on issuing the off-chain token ID.
+This additional element simply recites storing data in a storage.
 It adds insignificant extra-solution activity to the judicial exception (MPEP 2026.05(g)) and is recognized as well-understood, routine, conventional activities in particular fields (MPEP 2026.05(d)).
 The additional element does not integrate the judicial exception into a practical application and fails to recite significantly more than the abstract idea.

 Claim 14 recites additional elements of wherein the authentication request comprises token information associated with the NFT and wherein the token information is retrieved from a digital wallet.
 The additional elements fail to recite patent-eligible subject matter as they simply describe the characteristics of the authentication request and the token information.
 The additional elements are insufficient to integrate the abstract idea into a practical application and do not offer significantly more than the abstract idea because the additional elements merely recite additional instructions to implement the abstract idea.

-Claim 15 recites wherein the token ID is based on a key associated with a public address of the NFT, which further limits the identified abstract idea and falls under the “Certain Method of Organizing Human Activity” and/or “Mental Processes” groupings of abstract ideas.
+Claim 15 recites wherein the off-chain token ID is issued based on an item included in the metadata of the NFT, which further limits the identified abstract idea and falls under the “Certain Method of Organizing Human Activity” and/or “Mental Processes” groupings of abstract ideas.
 No new additional elements are identified.

 Claim Rejections - 35 USC § 103